-The SHOUT nano 100 has a built-in sensor that can reliably detect motion.
-It is an omnidirectional movement sensor and functions regardless of how the SHOUT nano 100 is mounted or aligned.
+The device's built-in omnidirectional movement sensor can reliably detect motion and functions regardless of how SHOUT nano 100 is mounted or aligned.
 It is sensitive to both tilt (static acceleration) and vibration (dynamic acceleration).
-The signal level is fed directly into the SHOUT nano 100 microcontroller to wake the SHOUT nano 100 out of low-power mode when activity is sensed and to transmit a location report.
+The signal level is fed directly into the SHOUT nano 100 microcontroller to wake the device out of low-power mode when activity is sensed and to transmit a location report.
 The motion sensor has a variety of settings that impact its detection sensitivity.
 The motion sensor can be enabled or disabled (refer to the SatTerm for SHOUT nano 100 Manual [5].